 Trump also stated that the new tax plan would prevent business owner’s from selling their businesses at “bargain-basement numbers” to reduce tax liability, and protect generational farmers and their family-owned farms.

 In this article we’ve explained the recent changes to estate tax law and how these changes may help you financially.
-We’ve also explained the history of estate taxes and further outlined some of the changes that are likely to impact estate tax laws over the next seven years.
+We’ve also explained the history of estate taxes and further outlined some of the changes that are likely to impact estate tax laws over the next six years.

 Quick Article Guide